ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 - `char *str1 = "apple"`: Modifying the string literal via `str1` (e.g., `str1[0] = 'A';`) leads to undefined behavior because string literals are stored in read-only memory.
 The pointer points to a fixed location in memory where the string literal is stored.

 - What does `i->name` equivalent in pointer notation? `i->name` is equivalent to `(i*).name`.
 This notation dereferences the pointer `i` to access the `name` member of the structure(`struct`) it points to.

+- In C, `void (*handler)(int)` is a declaration of a pointer to a function that takes an integer as its argument and returns nothing (`void`).
+This syntax is used for defining function pointers, which are variables that can store the address of a function.
+In this context, `handler` is a function pointer that is expected to point to a function designed to handle signals, with the signal number being passed as the integer argument.

+  Here's a breakdown of the syntax:

+  - `void` indicates the return type of the function that `handler`can point to, meaning the function does not return a value.
+  - `(*handler)` is the function pointer itself.
+The parentheses around `*handler` are necessary to indicate that `handler` is a pointer to a function, not a function returning a pointer.
+  - `(int)` specifies the type of argument that the function pointed to by `handler` takes, which is a single integer.

+  Function pointers like `handler` are commonly used in C for callback functions, where you pass the address of a function into another function to be called later.

 #### Escaping Sequence